Universal blood donor type: Is there such a thing?

-Blood is also classified by rhesus (Rh) factor, which refers to a specific red blood cell antigen in the blood.
-If your blood has the antigen, you're Rh positive.
-If your blood lacks the antigen, you're Rh negative.
+Blood is also classified by rhesus (Rh) factor.
+If your blood has the Rh factor, you're Rh positive.
+If your blood lacks the Rh factor, you're Rh negative.

 Ideally, blood transfusions are done with donated blood that's an exact match for type and Rh factor.
 Even then, small samples of the recipient's and donor's blood are mixed to check compatibility in a process known as crossmatching.